 Taipei Botanical Garden Introduction

-Taipei Botanical Garden, established during the Japanese colonial period, is an important site for plant research, covering approximately 8 hectares.
-It preserves experimental plant species introduced from Taiwan, Japan, mainland China, and Southeast Asia.
-The number of buildings and plant varieties in the garden has far surpassed its former glory, with around 2,000 species collected.
-The garden is divided into areas based on plant classification systems and habits, with each zone presenting a different theme, including a lotus pond, Chinese zodiac area, succulent plant area, fern area, Classic of Poetry plant area, folk plant area, and palm area.
-As the seasons change, the plant landscape also varies, offering unique experiences throughout the year.
-Entering in the afternoon, the light and temperature provide a more comfortable feeling.
+The Taipei Botanical Garden, which covers an area of approximately 8 hectares, was an important site for plant research during the Japanese colonial period.
+It retains experimental research plant species introduced from Taiwan, Japan, mainland China, and Southeast Asia.
+Today, the architectural structures and plant varieties in the garden have far exceeded their past splendor, with around 2000 species collected.
+The garden is divided into different areas based on plant classification systems and characteristics, with each area presenting a different theme.
+There are informative plaques introducing unusual flowers and plants, such as the Lotus Pond, the Chinese Zodiac area, the Succulent Plants area, the Fern area, the Plants of the Classic of Poetry area, the Folk Plants area, and the Palm area.
+With the changing seasons, the plant landscape varies, with each season offering a unique experience.
+Entering in the afternoon provides a more comfortable feeling due to the light and temperature.
 In addition to various plant exhibition areas, there are also two designated historical sites within the Taipei Botanical Garden.
-The Chengchun Hall, completed in 1894, served as the Governor-General's Office of Taiwan for 25 years and is the only remaining Minnan-style government building from the Qing Dynasty era in Taiwan.
-It has stood the test of time through the Qing Dynasty, Japanese rule, and changes in the Republic of China, still telling the stories of the past.
-The Waxy Leaf Pavilion of the Taipei Botanical Garden, built in 1924, was originally known as the "Central Research Institute Forestry Department Waxy Leaf Pavilion."
-It was established to develop Taiwan's forest resources by drying and preserving field-collected plants as "waxy leaf specimens" for plant identification, making it Taiwan's first specimen hall specifically built for storing waxy leaf specimens.
-Since its establishment in 1921, the botanical garden has remained a part of many Taipei residents' memories, making it a suitable place to visit with family and friends in all seasons, especially during summer as an excellent escape from the heat.
-Visitors to the garden can first refer to the Taipei Botanical Garden website to understand the visitation rules, pathways, and exhibition areas, contributing to the protection of the garden.
-(Part of the information source: Taipei Botanical Garden)
+The Imperial Envoy Office, completed in 1894, served as the office for the Governor-General of Taiwan for 25 years and is the only surviving Minnan-style official building from the Qing Dynasty in Taiwan.
+It still stands today, telling the stories of its time, having witnessed the transitions through the Qing Dynasty, Japanese rule, and the Republic of China.
+The Wax Leaf Pavilion of the Taipei Botanical Garden was built in 1924, originally known as the “Central Research Institute Forestry Department Wax Leaf Pavilion.”
+It was established to develop Taiwan's forest resources by drying and preserving wild-collected plants as “wax leaf specimens” for plant identification, making it the first specimen museum in Taiwan specifically built for storing wax leaf specimens.
+Since its establishment in 1921, the botanical garden remains a part of many Taipei residents' memories.
+It is suitable to visit throughout the year with family and friends, especially in the summer when it serves as an excellent place to escape the heat.
+Visitors to the botanical garden can first understand the rules for visiting, pathways, and exhibition areas through the Taipei Botanical Garden website to help protect the area together.
+(Some information sourced from: Taipei Botanical Garden)